 What Is The Use Of Tags?

 Instead of lots of different categories, use tags.
 You can create as many tags as you need and assign them wherever relevant to posts.

-WordPress tags are good for visitors (and your own needs) to organise content but they can cause a problem when it comes to optimising your site for search engines.
+WordPress tags are good to help you organise content but they can cause a problem when it comes to optimising your site for search engines.